Chooboo/wad2_project/README.md

 Don't use git push unless you have everything working on your side please.

-### After you're done implementing the feature and everything's working, use the command:
+### After you finish coding and everything's working:

 git push